 Hello

-What children need right now is to feel comforted and loved.
-To feel like it’s all going to be ok.
-The most important thing is that you let them know how loved they are.
+Whatever your circumstances, it is inevitable that both you and your children may find that things become challenging or tricky to manage at times.
+Whether it’s anxiety, or anger, or protest that they can’t do things normally, it may happen.
+The most important thing is that you let them know how loved they are and that you are supporting them.
 If you can, play outside or go on a walk.
 Bake cookies and paint pictures.
 Play board games and watch movies.
 Start a book and read together as a family.
 There are lots of fun suggestions below to have a go at!

-Mrs Carter x
+Mrs Carter

 Baking cakes Cooking together Create a scrapbook Treasure hunt Flip book animation Create your own story Make a fairy doorway Stage a family play Create a den Chalk art in the garden Plant sunflowers Plant tomatoes